Common Threads: Stories from the Quilt

-Along with these personal stories, the film reviews the history of the NAMES Project and shows the process of creating quilt panels.
-It also documents the response - or perceived lack of it - to the onset of the AIDS epidemic by the Reagan administration through the use of archive footage of Reagan and members of his administration, the medical community's action in the face of the burgeoning health crisis, and the earliest attempts within the gay community to organize around the AIDS issue through the actions of such activists as self-proclaimed "KS poster boy" Bobbi Campbell, Vito Russo (co-founder of the Gay and Lesbian Alliance Against Defamation (GLAAD)), and Gay Men's Health Crisis and ACT UP co-founder Larry Kramer.
+Along with these personal stories, the film reviews the history of the NAMES Project, and shows the process of creating quilt panels.
+It also documents the response — or perceived lack of it — to the onset of the AIDS epidemic by the Reagan administration through the use of archive footage of Reagan and members of his administration, the medical community's action in the face of the burgeoning health crisis, and the earliest attempts within the gay community to organize around the AIDS issue through the actions of activists, such as self-proclaimed "KS poster boy" Bobbi Campbell, Vito Russo (co-founder of the Gay and Lesbian Alliance Against Defamation (GLAAD)), and Gay Men's Health Crisis and ACT UP co-founder Larry Kramer.

+In 2024, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Awards

-Common Threads won the Academy Award for Best Documentary Feature in 1990.
+Common Threads: Stories from the Quilt won the Academy Award for Best Documentary Feature in 1990.
 This was the second Oscar for producer/director Rob Epstein.
-He had previously won for The Times of Harvey Milk, a biography of openly gay San Francisco politician Harvey Milk.
+He had won previously for The Times of Harvey Milk, a biography of openly gay San Francisco politician Harvey Milk.
 The film also won the Interfilm Award at the 1990 Berlin Film Festival, a GLAAD Media Award for Best TV Documentary, and a Peabody Award.

 DVD release

-Common Threads was released on Region 1 DVD on June 8, 2004.
+Common Threads: Stories from the Quilt was released on a Region 1 DVD June 8, 2004.

 Preservation

-Common Threads was preserved by the Academy Film Archive, in conjunction with Milestone Films and Outfest, in 2019.
+Common Threads: Stories from the Quilt was preserved in 2019 by the Academy Film Archive, in conjunction with Milestone Films and Outfest.

 Soundtrack

-Bobby McFerrin's 1990 studio album Medicine Music can easily be passed off as the soundtrack to the film, and it includes the film's theme song, "Common Threads".
+Bobby McFerrin's 1990 studio album Medicine Music can be easily passed off as the soundtrack to the film, and it includes the film's theme song, "Common Threads".
 The album reached number 146 on the Billboard 200 and number 2 on the Top Contemporary Jazz Albums chart.